markjptolentino/web-page/README.md

 cd web-page

-Open index.html in a web browser.

-Usage

-Simply open the index.html file in your preferred browser to view the website.
+Open index.html in your favorite web browser and enjoy!

+🎨 Customization

+Feel free to modify the HTML, CSS, and JavaScript files to personalize your website.
+Add more sections, tweak styles, and make it your own! 🚀

-Contributions
+🤝 Contributions

-Feel free to contribute by submitting a pull request.
+Want to improve this project?
+Pull requests are welcome!
+If you find any issues, feel free to open an issue and let’s make it better together! 💡

+☕ Support

+If you like this project and want to show some love, feel free to buy me a coffee!
+Your support keeps me going! 🙌

-License
+📜 License

 This project is open-source and available under the MIT License.